isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Bowling.md

 *   Strengthen eye-hand coordination, stimulate mental alertness and concentration; and

-*   Build camaraderie and resilience as a team.
+*   Build camaraderie and resilience as a team.&nbsp;

 **Marists are given the opportunities to participate in the following competitions:**

-*   Secondary School League
+*   Secondary School League&nbsp;

 *   National Age Group
 *   National Schools Championship 'B' Division